-Motorcycle riding can be dangerous.
+It shouldn’t come as a surprise to anyone that motorcycle riding can be dangerous.
 Not only is the risk of being involved in an accident higher for motorcyclists than automobile operators, the risk of being a serious, debilitating, or even deadly accident is also much higher.
 But motorcyclists throughout California refuse to let that risk run their lives.
 Every day thousands of riders take to the streets for commutes, pleasure rides, or quick runs to the corner store.

 But how old do you have to be to ride on the back of a motorcycle in California?